mdom/txtnish/README.md

 Which pager to use if use_pager is enabled.
 Default to `less -R` in order to display colors.

+### sign_twtfile

+If set to 1, sign the twtfile with pgp.
+In case you are also overwriting the `post_tweet_hook` note that this will create a signed file in a temporary directory and change the value of `twtfile` accordingly.
+Defaults to 0.

 ## Publish with scp

 ### scp_user